boazbk/tcs/lec_02_representation.md

 The _real numbers_ contain all numbers including positive, negative, and fractional, as well as _irrational_ numbers such as $\pi$ or $e$.
 Every real number can be approximated by a rational number, and so up to a small error we can represent every real number $x$ by a rational number $a/b$ that is very close to $x$.
 This is a fine representation though a more common choice to represent real numbers is the _floating point_ representation, where we represent $x$ by the pair $(a,b)$ of integers of some prescribed sizes (determined by the desired accuracy) such that $a2^{-b}$ is closest to $x$.
-The reader might be (rightly) worried about this issue of approximation, but in many (thuogh not all) computational applications, one can make the accuracy tight enough so that this does not effect the final result.^[This is called "floating point" because we can think of the number $a$ as specifying a sequence of binary digits, and $b$ as describing the location of the "binary point" within this sequence.
+The reader might be (rightly) worried about this issue of approximation, but in many (though not all) computational applications, one can make the accuracy tight enough so that this does not affect the final result.^[This is called "floating point" because we can think of the number $a$ as specifying a sequence of binary digits, and $b$ as describing the location of the "binary point" within this sequence.
 This internal representation is the reason why, for example, in   Python  typing `0.1+0.2` will result in `0.30000000000000004` and not `0.3`, see [here](http://floating-point-gui.de/), [here](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) and [here](https://randomascii.wordpress.com/2012/04/05/floating-point-complexities/) for more.
 A floating point error  has been implicated in the [explosion](http://sunnyday.mit.edu/accidents/Ariane5accidentreport.html) of the Ariane 5 rocket, a bug that cost more than 370 million dollars, and the [failure](http://embeddedgurus.com/barr-code/2014/03/lethal-software-defects-patriot-missile-failure/) of a U.S. Patriot missile to intercept an Iraqi Scud missile, costing 28 lives.
 Floating point is [often problematic](http://www.theregister.co.uk/2006/08/12/floating_point_approximation/) in financial applications as well.]
 Also, some error in representing real numbers is _unavoidable_: there is no exact representation of real numbers as strings; see [cantor-ex](){.ref}.